cherrypy/cherrypy/sphinx/source/progguide/streaming.rst

 have the option of streaming the output.

 **In general, it is safer and easier to not stream output.** Therefore, streaming output is off by default.
+Streaming output and also using sessions requires a good understanding of :py:mod:`how session locks work
+<cherrypy.lib.sessions>`.

 The "normal" CherryPy response process
 ======================================